peterbourgon/peter-bourgon-org/src/a-case-for-microservices/index.md

 }
 ---

-_This article was originally delivered as the opening talk at [dotGo](http://dotgo.eu), Paris, November 2015. <br/> Video coming soon._
+_This article was originally delivered as the opening talk at [dotGo](http://dotgo.eu), Paris, November 2015. <br/> [Click here for the video](http://www.thedotpost.com/2015/11/peter-bourgon-a-case-for-microservices)._

 I want to make a case for microservices.
 I think they represent something really powerful, in a similar way that Go represents something powerful.